 The sub-structure supports the super-structure.
 The believer stands before God in an unchangeable, unalterable, infallible, eternal state.
 Our condition may vary because we sin in our current condition.
 There will be a day when our condition lines up with our position before God in Christ.

-It is imperative that a believer have both a sub-structure and a super-structure, a sure foundation and solid structure, which will keep his faith solid.
+A believer must have both a sub-structure and a super-structure, a sure foundation, and a solid structure, which will keep his faith solid.

-Do you erect upon the sub-structure (Jesus Christ) a little shanty, lean-to or pup tent?
-What a pity that some Christians have such weak structure to their faith.
-That is like building a foundation for a skyscraper and erecting a one story wood building upon it.
+Do you erect upon the sub-structure (Jesus Christ) a little shanty, lean-to, or pup tent?
+What a pity that some Christians have such a weak structure to their faith.
+That is like building a foundation for a skyscraper and erecting a one-story wood building upon it.
 Yet that is exactly what most Christians do.
 We have the greatest foundation anyone can secure, the work of Jesus Christ.
 Look at the skinny little life that we perch upon that foundation!